 This included sealing under various flow and pressure conditions it would have to function in.
 Even Computational Seismic Analysis was used to understand how sustainable the valve will be during natural events like earthquakes.

-However, this isn’t the only impressive valve out there.
-The valve family is a big one, and we took a closer look at some of its unique members.
+However, this isn’t the only impressive member of the valve family is a big one.

-While Texas is home to the biggest, some of the world’s smallest valves are solenoid valves.
+While Texas is home to the biggest, some of the world’s smallest are solenoid valves.

 Pneumatic and electronic company, Koganei, boasts the world’s smallest claimed valve, the 005 Series Micro three-port solenoid valve.
 The small stature means huge power savings when these valves are used in a myriad of manufacturing, appliances, or new technologies requiring Solenoid hardware in machines or pipelines.

 The 005 Series has dual orientation mounting for base piping or split-type manifolds.
 When opting for split-type manifolds, it allows the valve to be part of an overall change in a manifold system.

 The compact design features extremely low power consumption (only a half-watt) and is geared toward 10 million continuous life cycles.
 Koganai maintains that the valves have a low-leakage design and that an aluminum block manifold is also available for wiring in a DC 12-volt coil.

 Bedford Pumps has been a savior of aquatic life for some time thanks to their range of Siphon Breaker Valves.
 These are designed to ensure pumps fully prime the system and allow siphonic head recovery to take place.

 The siphon breaker valve is a small paddle operated butterfly valve designed to automatically control the priming and de-priming of the siphonic discharge.
 It is mounted on top of the discharge pipework siphon loop.